 The processing time is up to six weeks from the time we have received your complete application until we send the extract.
 The processing time may vary, depending on how many people request extracts at a given time.
 We cannot prioritize a certain application.

 The following applies for the extract

-EU extracts for individuals mean that you can request an extract about yourself from the criminal records register of another EU country where you are (or have been) resident, or where you are (or have been) a citizen.
+EU extracts for individuals mean that you can request an extract about yourself from the criminal records register of another country, or the United Kingdom, where you are (or have been) resident, or where you are (or have been) a citizen.
 It is the EU country’s national legislation that determines which information is shown in the extract.

-Please note that the EU extract does not contain information from the Swedish criminal records register.
+Please note that the extract does not contain information from the Swedish criminal records register.

-What you can do if the EU country denies issuing an extract
+What you can do if the country denies issuing an extract